 Leadership and Entrepreneurial Training

-Whatever you’re interested in studying, our Batten Leadership Institute and Institute for Entrepreneurial Learning can help your grow your leadership skills, foster teamwork, and bring innovative ideas to fruition.
+Whatever you’re interested in studying, our Batten Leadership Institute and Entrepreneurial Learning Institute can help you grow your leadership skills, foster teamwork, and bring innovative ideas to fruition.

 Igniting a passion outside the classroom can lead you toward an exciting field of study or unexpected career path.